 - Please understand that the Office of Career Development does not issue refund checks.
 Refunds will take some time for Roosevelt University’s Business Office to process.

 Denial Of Service

 Roosevelt University reserves the right to refuse services to employers due to any of the following:

 - reneging on established agreements between Roosevelt University and the employer (verbal or written)

 - reneging on a job offer to a student

 - harassment of Roosevelt University students, alumni, staff or faculty

 - failure to adhere to Roosevelt University recruiting policies, and/or any other violation of Roosevelt University rules and regulations

 When a company has been denied service, the company must cease the identified behavior/action, rectify the situation both in writing and in deed to Roosevelt University’s Office of Career Development and any other individual involved, and withdraw from the University for a period of one year from the date the rectification occurs.
 Any fees paid to the University for career events or services during this period are forfeited to the University.
-Denial of services from the University includes, but is not limited to, participating in the Career Fairs, On-Campus Interview program, Career Central, informational sessions, or working with colleges, departments faculty or students.
+Denial of services from the University includes, but is not limited to, participating in the Career Fairs, On-Campus Interview program, Handshake, informational sessions, or working with colleges, departments faculty or students.